buildbot/buildbot/master/docs/relnotes/index.rst

 * :bb:chsrc:`GerritChangeSource` is now less verbose by default, and has a ``debug`` option to enable the logs.

+* :bb:chsrc:`P4Source` no longer relies on the perforce server time to poll for new changes.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~